SU-SWS/decanter-react-forms/README.md

 ## Contributing

-We encourage you to contribute to Decanter-React!
-Please check out the Contributing to [Decanter React guide](https://github.com/SU-SWS/decanter-react/blob/main/CONTRIBUTING.md) for guidelines about how to proceed.
+We encourage you to contribute to Decanter-React-Forms!
+Please check out the Contributing to [Decanter React guide](https://github.com/SU-SWS/decanter-react-forms/blob/main/CONTRIBUTING.md) for guidelines about how to proceed.

 ## License